 - How difficult is it to stop using this medicine in the future?

 Adis 24/7 Alcohol and Drug Support is a 24 hour, 7 day a week confidential support service for people in Queensland with alcohol and other drug concerns, their families and health professionals.

 Signs of a pharmaceutical opioid overdose may include:

 - Slow heart rate

 - Low body temperature

 - Blue lips and fingertips

 Naloxone is a drug that can reverse an opioid overdose.
-It is short acting, non-addictive and it is given by injection into the muscles of the thigh of the overdosed person.
-It is available as an over the counter medication or via a script from a GP.
-It is recommended that anyone using opioids in a risky way should have immediate access to naloxone either to be administered to them in the event of an opioid overdose or to administer to another person who has overdosed.
+It is short acting and non-addictive.
+A new formulation Nyxoid® is given into one nostril, while Narcan® and Prenoxad® is given by injection into the muscles of the thigh of the overdosed person.
+It is available as an over the counter medication or via a script from a prescriber.
+It is recommended that anyone using opioids should have immediate access to naloxone either to be administered to them in the event of an opioid overdose, or to administer to another person who has overdosed.

 For more information about naloxone speak to your doctor, local needle and syringe program or contact Adis on 1800 177 833.